 Biology 214: The Historical Role of Women in Genetics and Embryology

 Taught by Greg Davis.
-A more focused version of a course offered in previous years, this course examined the role that women scientists and technicians played in the development of genetics and embryology from the late 19th to the mid 20th century.
-The course looked at the work and lives of well known and lesser known individuals, asking how factors such as their educational experiences and mentor relationships played a role in their contributions.
+A more focused version of a course offered in previous years, this course examines the role that women scientists and technicians play in the development of genetics and embryology from the late 19th to the mid 20th century.
+The course looks at the work and lives of well known and lesser known individuals, asking how factors such as their educational experiences and mentor relationships played a role in their contributions.
 One facet of the course will focus on the Bryn Mawr Biology department from the founding of the College into the mid-20th century.

 Education 260: Identity, Access and Innovation in Education